Trello vs. monday.com: Which Should You Choose in 2026?

 There’s also a Trello integration, which lets users integrate their Trello workflows with their monday.com accounts.

-And, 50 of these integrations can be paired with automation — so you can, for example, create events in Google Calendar based on created and updated tasks, or send an email to your client when a task’s status is changed to Done.
+What’s more, you can pair integrations with automation — so you can, for example, create events in Google Calendar based on created and updated tasks, or send an email to your client when a task’s status is changed to Done.

-However, just like automation, integrations are only available on paid plans, and they’re not included in the Basic plan.
-Instead, you get them from the Standard plan upwards — and some, like Salesforce, are only available on the Enterprise plan.
+However, just like automation, integrations are only available from the Standard plan upwards — and some, like Salesforce, are only available on the Enterprise plan.

 Monday.com offers a bit better customer support than Trello